DaanJansen94/nextflow-metatropics-demo/README.md

 # nextflow-metatropics-demo
-A small tutorial on the [metatropics] (https://github.com/DaanJansen94/nf-metatropics/) Nextflow pipeline to perform viral identification and creation of consensus genomes
+A small tutorial on the [metatropics](https://github.com/DaanJansen94/nf-metatropics/) Nextflow pipeline to perform viral identification and creation of consensus genomes.

 ## Explain first what what is, readsin input and excel file